tshepang/blog/content/arts/Letta Mbulu vs. Miriam Makeba.rst

 -  6 excellent works (*Music In the Air*; *Ndi-Phendule*; *Buza*;
    *I Need Your Love*; *Maru a pula*; *Kube*)

-My `simple point system`_ gives Makeba 11 points and Mbuli gets a whooping 15.
-That's a scary number since it would mean `she's superior to Salif Keita`_ and just a point below Burning Spear!
+My `simple rating system`__ gives Makeba 11 points and Mbuli gets a whooping 15.
+That's a scary number since it would mean `she's superior to Salif Keita`__ and just a point below Burning Spear!
 This I should revisit!

 [**sidenote**] Oh, and I'm sure there's a lot of Miriam's work that I